Augustus's Eastern policy: East of the Euphrates

-First Parthian crisis: Augustus recovers the standards of Crassus (23-20 BC)
+First Parthian crisis: Augustus recovers the standards of Crassus (23–20 BC)

-In 23 B.C.E., shortly after Marcus Vipsanius Agrippa was sent to the East as deputy regent of the emperor Augustus himself, ambassadors sent by the king of the Parthians arrived in Rome, demanding that both Tiridates II, the former Parthian ruler (who had taken refuge in Rome since 26 B.C.E.), and the new king's young son be handed over to him.
-Augustus, while refusing to hand over the former, which could still come in handy in the future, decided to release the son of King Phraates IV, on the condition that the standards of Marcus Licinius Crassus and the prisoners of war from 53 B.C. be returned to the Roman state.
+In 23 BCE, shortly after Marcus Vipsanius Agrippa was sent to the East as deputy regent of the emperor Augustus himself, ambassadors sent by the king of the Parthians arrived in Rome, demanding that both Tiridates II, the former Parthian ruler (who had taken refuge in Rome since 26 BCE), and the new king's young son be handed over to him.
+Augustus, while refusing to hand over the former, which could still come in handy in the future, decided to release the son of King Phraates IV, on the condition that the standards of Marcus Licinius Crassus and the prisoners of war from 53 BC be returned to the Roman state.

 In Armenia, meanwhile, a chronic division reigned among the nobles: the pro-Roman party had sent an embassy to Augustus demanding a trial of King Artaxias II, his deposition and the replacement on the throne of Armenia of his younger brother, Tigranes III, who had lived in Rome since 29 BCE.
-At the end of 21 B.C., Augustus ordered his stepson Tiberius, who was then twenty-one years old, to lead a legionary army from the Balkans to the East, with the task of placing Tigranes III on the Armenian throne and recovering the imperial standards.
+At the end of 21 BC, Augustus ordered his stepson Tiberius, who was then twenty-one years old, to lead a legionary army from the Balkans to the East, with the task of placing Tigranes III on the Armenian throne and recovering the imperial standards.

 Augustus himself traveled to the East.
-His arrival and the approach of Tiberius' army produced the desired effect on the Parthian king.
+His arrival and the approach of Tiberius's army produced the desired effect on the Parthian king.
 Faced with the danger of a Roman invasion that could have cost him the throne, Phraates IV decided to relent and, while risking displeasing his own people, returned the standards and the surviving Roman prisoners.
 Augustus was proclaimed imperator for the ninth time.
 The return of the standards and prisoners was a diplomatic success comparable to the best victories achieved on the battlefield.

 Augustus, who had thus decided, upon recovering the standards lost at Carrhae, to abandon the aggressive policy that Caesar and Antony had pursued in the East, was able to establish friendly relations with the neighboring Parthian Empire.
 He could have avenged the defeat and betrayal suffered by Crassus in 53 BC.
 Instead, he considered a peaceful coexistence of the two empires to be convenient, with the Euphrates as the boundary of each other's domains.

 Attempting to subdue Parthia would have required considerable manpower and financial resources, as well as the possibility of shifting the empire's focus from the Mediterranean further east, now that Augustus was intent on concentrating his efforts on the European front.
 Relations between the Parthians depended, therefore, more on diplomacy than on war.
 Only in the East did Rome face another great "superpower of classical antiquity," although not comparable to the strength and size of Rome.